FirstCloud-Hosting/core-api/README.md

 This API is compatible with MySQL only at this time.

+## Security

+The security is implemented with sereval functions:

+ - Password are encrypted and stored with [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm
+ - AES256 algorithm is available to encrypt secrets
+ - Password hardening is available.
+If enabled, the following policy is required: minimum length of 12 characters, numbers, upper and lower case letters and special characters are required
+ - Email validation is available with list of blocked domains

 ## Usage

-All the code that is not part of the core API mustbe created and stored in "custom" folder.
+All the code that is not part of the core API must be created and stored in "custom" folder.